SoulFull Relationships For Baby-Boomers

 Yes, and you’ve done this thing before – not once, but several times.

 Maybe I keep hoping You’ll come up with a different answer.
 You take a lot of the romance out of it when I ask You about relationships.
-What’s wrong with falling head over heals in love without having to think about it?
+What’s wrong with falling head over heels in love without having to think about it?

 Nothing.
 Fall in love with as many people as you like that way.
 But if you’re going to form a lifelong relationship with them, you may want to add a little thought.